dougfaust/WWU_Math341/04_python_assignment.md

 2) Find a Python library* that does what you want.
 *Very obscure libraries should be installed in a virtual environment as a best security and stability practice.

 Write a function that displays (or saves to image file) a stem-and-leaf plot using either method listed above.
+If your method displays a nicely-formatted ASCII plot, that's fine too.
 Test your function on 50 random samples from a column of the iris dataset, converted from `cm` to `mm` and cast to integers.

 ### Problem 6: